Create a soft, pastel cottage garden with Australian native plants - Minimalist Gardener

 • In pots: Suitable only while young and best in large containers.
 Use a free-draining mix and plan to transplant once established.

-Palette contribution: Its blush to muted rose flower heads introduce colour without saturation or contrast shock.
+Blush to muted rose flower heads introduce colour without saturation or contrast shock.
+Suits arid, semi-arid and hot inland climates where rainfall is low.
+Works in pots with appropriate conditions.

 Create a soft, pastel cottage garden with Australian native plants > News and Resources > Minimalist Gardener > Regal Foxtail